 - 1 pinch fine salt, to taste

 - 1 tablespoon olive oil, or olive oil spray

 - for serving: chopped onions, lettuce, red salsa, cotija cheese, sour cream, limes

-Preheat oven to 350 F. In a large bowl or ziplock bag, mix together chicken breasts, olive oil, salt, coriander, chili powder and garlic powder.
+- Preheat oven to 350°F. In a large bowl or ziplock bag, add chicken breasts, olive oil, salt, coriander, chili powder and garlic powder.
 Toss together to coat.

-- Place coated chicken on a large baking sheet and bake for 25 to 30 minutes or until fully cooked.
+- Place coated chicken on a large baking sheet and bake for 25-30 minutes, or until fully cooked.
 Remove chicken from oven and shred chicken with a fork and knife.
 Taste and season with more salt if needed.